Blog

 Explore Daniela Capistrano’s original writing and reporting.

-Back in 2006(7)? one of my bosses called me into his office to warn me about blogging.
 Apparently someone had submitted a "tip" that I was talking about my job on my blog.
 Luckily, I wasn't an idiot and what I had written was purely factual and easily found in an existing press release...

 Facebook Comment